What is the World Magnetic Model?

 MagQuest, a multiphase open innovation challenge

-The National Geospatial-Intelligence Agency (NGA) is accelerating novel approaches to geomagnetic data collection for the World Magnetic Model.
-This open innovation challenge is designed to attract and accelerate new ideas to increase the efficiency, reliability, and sustainability of geomagnetic data collection.
+With MagQuest, the National Geospatial-Intelligence Agency (NGA) is accelerating novel approaches to geomagnetic data collection for the World Magnetic Model.
+This open innovation challenge has attracted and accelerated new ideas to increase the efficiency, reliability, and sustainability of geomagnetic data collection.
+Solvers from small businesses, academic institutions, labs, startups, and other organizations have participated in the competition.

 Phase 1: Concept